Was consulted before Rajya Sabha candidates were announced: BSY

 The BJP's central leadership on Monday had sprung a surprise by fielding Eranna Kadadi and Ashok Gasti as its candidates for the Rajya Sabha election ignoring the recommendations of the party state unit.

-"BJP central leaders have given Rajya Sabha tickets to two ordinary workers of the party and thereby have given a gift to karyakarts.
+"BJP central leaders have given Rajya Sabha tickets to two ordinary workers of the party and thereby have given a gift to karyakartas."

 Former PM HD Deve Gowda files nomination for Rajya Sabha polls from Karnataka

-I compliment Prime Minister Narednra Modi, party national President JP Nadda and Home Minister Amit Shah for this," Yediyurappa said.
+I compliment Prime Minister Narendra Modi, party national president J P Nadda and Home Minister Amit Shah for this," Yediyurappa said.

 Speaking to reporters here, he expressed confidence that both candidates would work effectively in Rajya Sabha.